treofinancial/google_maps_places_autocomplete_widgets/README.md

 - Support for most common `TextField` and `TextFormField` parameters (and any less common parameter can easily be added).
-- Support for both address and postal/zip code autocompletion.
+- Support for both address and postal/zip code autocompletion. (`type:AutoCompleteType.address` or `type:AutoCompleteType.postalCode`)
+- Support for ANY of other the Google Places autocompletion types (See [Table 3](https://developers.google.com/maps/documentation/places/web-service/supported_types#table3), [Table 1](https://developers.google.com/maps/documentation/places/web-service/supported_types#table1), and [Table 2](https://developers.google.com/maps/documentation/places/web-service/supported_types#table2))
 - Robust set of optional callbacks that all customizing behavior in virtually any way.
 - Easy 'drop in' replacement of address field in any flutter form.
 - Easy customization of virtually every look and feel display/behavior property.